Neondertalec/tsmod/README.md

 2) Click on the + button.
 ![image](https://cdn.discordapp.com/attachments/617049086452957189/815553184793755668/unknown.png)

-3) Paste this code in there so it look like this.
+3) Paste this code in there so it looks like this.

     ```js
     // ==UserScript==